 In 2017, the most important thing about getting City officials’ permission to rekindle Keene Pumpkin Festival was to guarantee that the number of pumpkins on display would be limited to the space available on Central Square.
 The number of kids in SAU29 matched well with the limit of 5,000 jack-o’-lanterns, with a safe margin.
 In 2018, we are able to add schools from the area, still respecting the cap of 5,000.

 What other activities are planned?

-The following activities are not limited to SAU29 kids.
 ALL ARE WELCOME and encouraged to attend in costume in the spirit of the day.

 Children’s Costume Parade/Stroll from West Street around Central Square one and one-half times.
 Gather in front of the Parrish Shoe Sign on West Street at 1:15pm.
 Disperses in front of the free kids’ games near Roxbury Street.

 Live Entertainment on the Bandstand throughout the festival 1-7pm.
-Musicians and schedule TBA.